Car Loan Documentation Checklist: The 8 Things You Need

 5. Vehicle information

 If you’re financing through a dealership, the dealer will provide all the vehicle information to the lender.
-If you are working with a lender directly or buying a car from a private seller, you will need to obtain or complete a bill of sale, purchase agreement or buyer’s order, which should include:
+If you are working with a lender directly or buying a car from a private party, you will need to obtain or complete a bill of sale, purchase agreement or buyer’s order, which should include:

 - Purchase price